-- 1.1 The Financial Services Commission, Mauritius ('FSC') has, during the course of its offsite and onsite monitoring, noted that licensees are increasingly using cloud computing services (as defined in the Appendix to this document) to access various types of software/hardware tools and applications. - 1.2 These Guidelines, issued pursuant to the powers conferred to the FSC under section 7(1)(a) of the Financial Services Act 2007 ('FSA'), aim to provide general guidance to licensees regarding their use of cloud computing services. - 1.3 Consequently, in addition to ensuring compliance with the provisions of the Data Protection Act 2017, the Computer Misuse and Cybercrime Act 2003 and the Information and Communication Technologies Act 2001, licensees will be required to apply the best practices laid out in these Guidelines, while taking into consideration the nature, scale and complexity of their business activities, environment and risks respectively. - 1.4 The FSC may direct any licensee or any other person, to comply with these Guidelines and failure to do so may entail regulatory actions and constitute an offence.
+- 1.1 The Financial Services Commission, Mauritius ('FSC') has, during its offsite and onsite monitoring, noted that licensees are increasingly using cloud computing services (as defined in the Appendix to this document) to access various types of software/hardware tools and applications. - 1.2 These Guidelines issued pursuant to the powers conferred to the FSC under section 7(1)(a) of the Financial Services Act ('FSA'), aim at providing general guidance to licensees of the FSC ('Licensees') regarding the use of cloud computing services. - 1.3 In addition to ensuring compliance with the provisions of the Data Protection Act, Cybersecurity and Cybercrime Act 2021 and the Information and Communication Technologies Act, licensees are required to comply with the provisions of these Guidelines, while taking into consideration the nature, scale and complexity of their business activities, environment and risks respectively.